go-arrower/arrower.org/docs/basics/04-usecases/index.md

 )
 ```

-To fully instrument an usecase rely on the convenience helper, which will apply tracing, metrics, and logging all at ones:
+To fully instrument an usecase rely on the convenience helper, which will apply tracing, metrics, and logging all at once:
 ```go
 handler := app.NewInstrumentedRequest(
     di.TraceProvider, di.MeterProvider, di.Logger,